Litigation and eligibility: Portugal

 Due to the lack of a consistent track record of decided patent infringement cases in Portugal, this question cannot be answered with certainty.
-There is some notion of arbitration proceedings being more pro-patentee than state court proceedings, but this may well be attributed to the resistance of some arbitration courts to considering nullity arguments, even if exceptionally, as a defence (as previously mentioned, this was recently ruled to be unconstitutional).
+There is some notion of arbitration proceedings being more pro-patentee than state court proceedings, but this may well be attributed to the past resistance of some arbitration courts to consider nullity arguments, even if exceptionally, as a defence (as previously mentioned, this was recently changed by the new IP Code).

 Q: Have courts in your jurisdiction handled cases relating to standard-essential patents and fair, reasonable and non-discriminatory licensing since the ECJ’s Huawei v ZTE decision?
 If so, what have they decided?

-No, we are not aware of any cases relating to Huawei v ZTE.
+No, we are not presently aware of any cases relating to Huawei v ZTE.

 Q: If they have not handled such cases, how would you expect them to approach the issue?